Carokyp/Doux-Matin/README.md

 ## Deployment

-### Deploy with GitHub Pages

-This project was deployed according to the steps outlined below. **Please do not make any changes directly to this repository**, as updates pushed to the main branch will automatically be reflected on the live website.
-Instead, follow the instructions below to fork or clone the site, so you can make changes safely without affecting the live version.
-Thank you!
+This project is hosted **only on GitHub Pages** (no separate staging or development environments).
+Updates pushed to the main branch will automatically update the live site. **Please do not make changes directly to this repository**.
+Instead, follow the steps below to fork or clone the repository and make changes safely.
+Thank You!

 1. Log into [my GitHub repository](https://github.com/Carokyp/Doux-Matin)